Chibald/maestrogateway/README.md

 ## Hardware Prerequisities
-The MZC pellet stove has its own Wifi SSID.
+The MCZ pellet stove has its own Wifi SSID.
 The easiest way to bridge this connection is by using a Raspberry 3 with a wired ethernet to your lan, and to configure the onboard Wifi to connect to the SSID of the pellet stove.
 But any device with two lans will work.

 ## Software Prerequisities
 You will need a Home Automation software with MQTT broker.
 Personally I use openHab and it works fine.